mauropasse/design/articles/events_executor.md

  - The `TimersManager` should support both periodic as well as one-shot timers (with the second currently not available in ROS 2).
  - The `TimersManager` need to support all the modes of a ROS 2 executor (i.e. `spin()`, `spin_some()`, etc).
  - Users should be able to extend the `TimersManager` to improve its performance according to their specific use-case.

-The current implementation of the `TimersManager` implements the above design in the following way.

 In order to use the `TimersManager` within a blocking `spin()` call, a `TimersManager` task is started.
 This task will continuously execute timers and sleep until the next timer is ready as long as the executor is still spinning.
-This is performed through the following loop:
+For example, the current implementation executes this task through the following loop:
  1. Get the time before the first timer expires.
  2. Sleep for the required amount of time.
  3. Execute all ready timers.
- 4. Repeat
+ 4. Repeat.

-Creating a new task provides the most efficient way for offloading timers and it ensures that timers are executed in a timely manner, without having to wait for other entities to be processed.
+Creating a new task provides the most efficient way for handling timers and it ensures that timers are executed in a timely manner, without having to wait for other entities to be processed.
 However, this may not be compatible with the non-blocking variants of `spin()`.
-To handle them, the following APIs are exposed:
+To implement these variants, the following APIs are exposed:
  - `get_head_timeout()` which returns the time before the first timer expires.
  - `execute_head_timer()` which execute the first timer if it's ready.
  - `execute_ready_timers()` which execute all the ready timers if any.

-By composing these APIs, it is possible to implement the non-blocking variants of `spin()` without the need of additional threads for monitoring the timers.
+By using these APIs, it is possible to implement the non-blocking variants of `spin()` without the need of additional threads for monitoring the timers.
-This has the advantage to give to the executor a more fine-grained control on which and how many timers are executed and saves the overhead of continuously starting and killing a thread if the `spin()` variants is called within a loop.
+This has the advantage to give to the executor a more fine-grained control on which and how many timers are executed, and saves the overhead of continuously starting and killing a thread if the `spin()` variants is called within a loop.

 The current implementation of the `TimersManager` uses an heap priority queue to keep the timers sorted.
-Whenever a timer is added or removed from the `TimersManager`, the queue is heapified again.
+Whenever a timer is added or removed from the `TimersManager`, the queue is heapified again (i.e. reordered to be a valid heap).
-Whenever a timer is executed, its expire time will be automatically updated, so it's necessary to provide an efficient operation for updating the root element, while the rest of the queue is still a valid heap.
+After a timer is executed its expire time will be automatically updated, so it's necessary to provide an efficient operation for updating the root element of the priority queue, while the rest of it is still correctly ordered.
-This is currently done using the pop_heap function from std library, that has 2 log(n) complexity
+This is currently done using the `pop_heap()` function from std library, that has 2 log(n) complexity.

 Moving the timers management into its own class allows to isolate this feature from the rest of the system, allowing to develop it independently.
-Moreover, by separating timers execution from sorting, it is possible to extend the `TImersManager` object to use different algorithms, such as timer wheels, or to take advantage of the knowledge of which OS will run your application, by using low level OS timers, without having to modify the executor.
+Moreover, by separating timers execution from sorting, it is possible to extend the `TimersManager` object to use different algorithms -such as timer wheels- or to take advantage of the OS capabilities by using low level OS timers, without having to modify the executor.

 ### Events Execution